The BPgWSP test: a Bayesian Weibull Shape Parameter signal detection test for adverse drug reactions: Introduction

-After release of a drug on the market, pharmacovigilance monitors the occurrences and changes of known adverse drug reactions (ADRs) as well as aims to detect new ADRs in the population.
-An ADR is an unintended, harmful response to a medicine \citep{EMAwebsite}. \\ The investigation of a harm profile of a drug consists of multiple steps: screening the range of AEs that occur along prescribed drugs, performing a signal detection test to investigate the association for a drug-AE pair and, in case a signal is raised, deeper investigation of any causal relationship between the two which involves a complex epidemiological analysis \citep{meyboom1997pharmacovigilance}. \\

-Longitudinal electronic health records (EHRs) gathered by health insurance companies and health regulatory organizations such as the Sentinel system established by the FDA \citep{sentinel} provide regularly collected longitudinal data about diagnoses, treatments, and medication prescribed by physicians, as well as AEs \citep{longEHR, epidatabases}.
+In the field of pharmacovigilance, signal detection methods are used to identify new potential adverse drug reactions\citep{EMAwebsiteADR} (ADRs) among adverse events \citep{EMAwebsiteAE} (AEs) occurring in the population by testing for an association between the occurrence of an AE and a prescribed drug.\citep{meyboom1997pharmacovigilance} Signal detection is important to keep a drug‘s harm profile updated and can result in adjustments of the prescription labelling or even a recall of the product from the market. \citep{hauben2005, noren2010temporal, sauzet2022} \\

-With the collection of EHR data, statistical methods to exploit them have emerged.
-These include among others extensions of disproportionality approaches comparing rates of occurrence between a single drug and the rest of the dataset \citep{zorych2013disproportionality} for application to longitudinal data \citep{schuemie2011lgps}, temporal pattern analysis \citep{noren2010temporal}, exposure models \citep{exposure_models2024preprint} and more (see for example the review by \citet{coste2023methodreview}).
+With the collection of longitudinal electronic health records\citep{longEHR, epidatabases} (EHRs) (regularly collected data about diagnoses, treatments, and medication prescribed by physicians, as well as AEs), statistical methods to exploit them have emerged.
+These include disproportionality approaches adjusted for longitudinal data comparing rates of occurrence between a single drug and the rest of the dataset \citep{zorych2013disproportionality,schuemie2011lgps}, temporal pattern analysis \citep{noren2010temporal}, exposure models \citep{exposure_models2024preprint} and more (see for example the review by Coste et al. \cite{coste2023methodreview}).

-As mentioned above \citet{cornelius2012} and \citet{sauzet2022} considered the temporal dynamics of the risk to experience a specific AE in their family of Weibull shape parameter (WSP) family of tests.
-For this a Weibull type distribution parametric hazard function is fitted to the data.
-A signal is raised following the rejection of a null-hypothesis assuming a constant hazard which means that a sufficiently large change in risk over time can be interpreted as a signal.
-Unlike disproportionality methods, no group comparisons are performed. \\
+Sauzet and Cornelius\cite{cornelius2012, sauzet2022} developed a family of signal detection tests based on an assumption about time dependence on the drug prescription.
+More specific, their tests aim for detection of a non-constant hazard function (depicting the risk over time) by modelling right-censored time-to-event data starting at drug prescription to flag a possible drug-event association.
+Making assumptions about the generating process of an outcome (more specifically the hazard function) in the development of a test of association can improve the performance of this test in terms of power, specificity, and sensitivity by enabling the use of more statistical information included in the data.
+However, this is not the only type of information that can be incorporated into a test.